Grenfell Tower fire: Long-term physical health

-On 21 September 2018, the coroner, Fiona Wilcox, expressed concern for the long-term physical health of victims and emergency service workers exposed to smoke and dust inhaled during the fire and subsequent cleanup.
+On 21 September 2018, the coroner, Fiona Wilcox, expressed concern for the long-term physical health of victims and emergency service workers exposed to smoke and dust inhaled during the fire and subsequent clean-up.
 Those affected could be at increased risk of conditions such as cancer, asbestosis, COPD and asthma.
 The tower is known to have contained asbestos and other toxins.
 In her letter to NHS chief executive Simon Stevens, Wilcox notes that firefighters involved in the 11 September attacks suffered significant health problems from smoke inhalation.
 She asked for a physical health screening programme to be established to help prevent future deaths.

 Public Health England have been monitoring the quality of the air around the derelict tower.
 In a March 2019 report, they stated that "the risk to public health from air pollution remains low."
 While the fire itself released many toxic chemicals, they were quickly dispersed in the wind.
 There has not been a full assessment of the risk posed by soil contamination.
 Also in March 2019, an independent study led by Professor Anna Stec reported in the journal Chemosphere that research had uncovered "significant environmental contamination" in the soil and buildings around the local area, including significant concentrations of benzene, benzo(a)pyrene, phosphorus and polycyclic aromatic hydrocarbons.
 Chemicals in the soil are unlikely to seep into the air, but could be uncovered if the soil is disturbed.
 Stec said her findings showed "the need for further in-depth, independent analysis to quantify any risks to residents".